frconor-ebook/meditations/_posts/2025-02-17-little-things.md

 These were little things, it was a little reaction, but yet it was full of significance.

-Mary, as we enter this table in Bethlehem, helps us to pay attention to all the little things that are taking place these days, so that we can make them part of our own lives.
+Mary, as we enter this table in Bethlehem, help us to pay attention to all the little things that are taking place these days, so that we can make them part of our own lives.